MaelCravero/maelcravero.github.io/projects.md

 [^kb1]: Meaning, only 18 out of 27 keys.

-Also I managed to fry the charging circuit of one of the nice!nano v2 by soldering the battery in reverse[^kb2] so I need to take it apart and swap batteries between the half that charges and the one that doesn't every couple of month, which is annoying.

-[^kb2]: In case you're wondering how that's possible: I had batteries with positive red and negative black wires, which is expected, but JST connectors that had their colors swapped, so the red wire from the battery was prolonged by the black wire after the connector.
-I soldered red to B+ and black to B-, which should have been the opposite since *after the connector* black meant positive.

 # This site

 Technically a project I guess.
 Built with from Markdown using `pandoc`, `sed`,